VFortier/High-Level-Brainfuck/README.md

 ]
 ```

-# Verison 1
+# Verison 1 - Features

 ## Variables

 The only available variable type is `int8` - A 8-bit integer.
-When assigned a char, it will take the ascii value of it.
+When assigned a char, it will take the ascii value of the char.

 ### Initialisation